HackYourFuture/databases/Week1/MAKEME.md

 Tip: When creating the tables, make sure you know what data type each column should have.
 Check the [following](https://dzone.com/articles/mysql-data-types-an-overview-of-the-data-types-in) to read about the different data types recognized by MySQL.

 Tip: If you want to learn how to use the SQL language in its various ways, check out the following online tutorial: [SQL Teaching](https://www.sqlteaching.com/)

+## **SUBMIT YOUR HOMEWORK!**

+After you've finished your todo list it's time to show us what you got!
+The homework that needs to be submitted is the following:

+1. MySQL exercises
+2. PROJECT: Hack Your World

+Upload both to your forked Databases repository in GitHub.
+Make a pull request to HackYourFuture's forked repository.

+> Forgotten how to upload your homework?
+Go through the [guide](../hand-in-homework-guide.md) to learn how to do this again.

+_Deadline Saturday 23.59 CET_